 Setting up Google Search Console

 Setting up Google Search Console for your website is pretty straightforward.
-Follow these steps:
+Before you start, make sure you’ve already setup Google Analytics.
+That makes the process super simple.
+Then, follow these steps:

-- Enter your website URL and click Add Property.
+- Under URL Prefix enter in your website URL and click Continue.

 - You’ll need to verify your website.
-If you have Google Analytics setup, using Google Analytics to verify is the easiest option.
+If you have Google Analytics setup, and you chose URL Prefix, then using Google Analytics to verify is the easiest option.
 Otherwise, you can choose HTML file upload or HTML tag and follow the prompts to verify within minutes.

 Check Your Google Search Console Monthly